Sneakyfox1051/Spyder/README.md

 ### Step 4: ' Once the connection is established, open the mission planner on your laptop and click the connect button located in the upper right corner of the mission planner screen.'

-# Step 5: ' To access the mission planner tab, click the Plan button '
+### Step 5: ' To access the mission planner tab, click the Plan button '

-# Step 6: ' Begin by assigning the takeoff instruction to the drone in the mission planner
+### Step 6: ' Initiate by setting delivery coordinates, loading the package, and positioning the drone at the takeoff station. '
-tab.
-Then, enter the desired waypoint for the drone to reach its destination.
-After completing the mission, use the RTL (Return to Launch) command to return the drone to its original takeoff point.'

-# Step 7: ' After setting the waypoints, click the write button to send the data to the drone. '
+### Step 7: ' After a fail-safe check, the drone takes off to the destination. '

-# Step 8: ' Once the task has been assigned to the drone, go to the mission planner's data
+### Step 8: ' Use the 'Return to Launch' (RTL) command to return to its starting point for the next delivery. '
-tab and click the Arm/Disarm button to give the drone permission to take off '

-# Step 9: ' After the drone is Armed, click on the Do Action button to prompt the drone
+### Step 9: ' After the drone is Armed, click on the Do Action button to prompt the drone
 to execute the task assigned by the user. '

-# Step 10: ' Once the task is complete, disarm the drone and repeat steps 1-8 whenever
+### Step 10: ' Once the task is complete, disarm the drone and repeat steps 1-8 whenever
 you want to assign another mission to it. '

-## Implementation of Solution:
+# Implementation of Solution:

 Based on the block diagram and flowchart, we constructed a prototype of our autonomous drone and conducted testing in real-world environments under various